 New housing for-sale builders (NAICS 236117) includes both single- and multiple-family homes.
 On the basis of bridge tables published in the 2002 Census of Construction, BLS combines the single-family portion of NAICS 236117 (98 percent) with the entire new single-family housing construction industry (NAICS 236115) to form a combination industry: single-family residential construction (NAICS 236115x).

-The graph above illustrates the trends in output, hours worked, and labor productivity for single-family residential construction (NAICS 236115x).
+The chart above illustrates the trends in output, hours worked, and labor productivity for single-family residential construction (NAICS 236115x).
 Labor productivity rose during the 2000-2005 period, primarily driven by a large increase in output.
 Starting in 2005, output fell through 2009 at a considerably faster rate than hours worked, leading to a sharp decrease in labor productivity in the period.
-Labor productivity has grown since 2009, but in 2016 it remained far below its 2005 peak.
+Labor productivity has grown since 2009, but in 2018 it remained far below its 2005 peak.

 Multiple-Family Residential Construction (NAICS 236116x)

 Similar to single-family residential construction, BLS combines all of new multiple-family housing construction (NAICS 236116) with the multiple-family portion (2 percent) of new housing for-sale builders (NAICS 236117) to form new multiple-family residential construction (NAICS 236116x).